infinite-void/llm-ensemble-for-neologism/README.md

 ## Finetuning the GPT-2 model
 While finetuning the GPT-2 model, the model is first fine-tuning for the task-specific objective of sentiment analysis.
 Once the model performs well on sentitment analysis, we then finetune the model to perform well on Neologisms.
+The raw GPT-2 model was able to achieve only 48% accuracy with sentiment analysis on neologisms.
+With task specific full finetuning for sentiment analysis an accuracy of upto 75% was possible.
+Then we finetuned the model further to perform better on neologisms.
+Through this we were able to achieve an overall accuracy of 83% on Neologisms with full-finetuning.

 1. finetuning_gpt2_sentiment.ipynb - Finetuning the base gpt2 model to perform well on the sentiment analysis task
 2. finetune_gpt2_neologism.ipynb - Finetuning gpt2 for sentiment analysis to perform well on sentences with neologisms